 How to make Snickerdoodle Quick Bread

-- Add in the flour and baking powder stirring until just combined.
+Stir in flour and baking powder until just combined (don't overmix).

-- In a small bowl, stir together the 3 tablespoon sugar with 3 teaspoon ground cinnamon.
-Sprinkle mixture evenly on top of batter.
-Continue layers ending with remaining cinnamon sugar layer.
+Spread half the thick batter into prepared pans.
+In a small bowl, combine 3 tablespoon sugar + 3 teaspoon cinnamon.
+Sprinkle over batter.
+Repeat layers, ending with cinnamon sugar.

 Recipe Tips